 Research Equals Hope

-Research helps to advance knowledge; to improve the health; or to find better ways to treat and prevent disease.
+Research helps to advance knowledge; to improve health; or to find better ways to understand, manage and prevent disease.
 Epilepsy Action Australia welcomes and supports research that significantly impacts approaches to the understanding, diagnosis and treatment of epilepsy.

 We work collaboratively with world-leading medical and academic institutions on innovative research projects such as those exploring the following important areas:

 Sudden Unexplained Death in Epileptic People (SUDEP), which in turn provides the evidence base for developing educational materials to minimise risk

 - Potential long-term effects of anti-epileptic drugs (AEDs) on mothers and babies/children during and after pregnancy

 - Innovative wearable technology,g. seizure detection and alarm systems, and thermal fabrics monitoring and controlling body temperature for those who experience heat sensitive seizures

 Non-pharmaceutical, alternate and complementary therapies with identified potential to manage seizure activity

 Psychological interventions to enhance quality of life.

 There is no doubt that research into epilepsy is underfunded, and therefore under-researched but we are committed to raising funding for this crucial area and advancing evidence-based services that target identified patient needs.